Commands

 Options:

-• -e, --epic <epic> - Associate with an epic
+• -e, --epic <epic> Associate with epic

-• --description <desc> - Work unit description
+• --description <desc> Work unit description

 Examples:

-fspec create-work-unit AUTH "User login feature"
+fspec create-story AUTH "User login feature"

-fspec create-work-unit DASH "Dashboard" -e user-management
+fspec create-task DASH "Setup dashboard infrastructure" -e user-management

 List Work Units